t4t5/react-native-router/README.md

 - `headerStyle`: change the style of your header for the new route.
 You could for example specify a new backgroundColor and the router will automatically make a nice transition from one color to the other!
 - `passProps`: Takes in an object.
 Passes each `key: value` pair to your component as a prop. i.e. <Component key={value} />
 - `trans`: if you set trans to `true` it will make the navbar transparent and move your component content so that it sits behind the nav.
+- `leftCornerProps`: if you set a `leftCorner` component you can use this property to pass props to that component.
+- `rightCornerProps`: if you set a `rightCorner` component you can use this property to pass props to that component.